gukoff/gukoff.github.io/_drafts/2026-07-28-new-magic-hexagons.markdown

   </noscript>
 </section>

-I found it very intriguing how the solution fields look chaotic and noisy, while.
-The potentials resemble terrain maps with broad slopes, ridges, and smooth transitions.
+The cell values look chaotic and noisy.
+Their potential fields do not.
+They resemble terrain maps, with broad slopes, ridges, valleys, and surprisingly smooth transitions.

+I did not yet know whether this smoothness was a clue or merely an artifact of the search.
+Either way, it was difficult to look at those landscapes and not suspect that some larger structure was hiding underneath.

 ## Chapter 3: Expanding To All Orders (With AI As Mathematician)

-Repeatedly finding solutions for larger and larger orders naturally raised a conjecture that:
+Repeatedly finding larger solutions naturally suggested a conjecture:

-> Abnormal asymmetric consecutive magic hexagons exist for all orders n>3
+> Abnormal antisymmetric consecutive magic hexagons exist for every order $n>3$.

-This is a very strong conjecture, given that ony a handful of abnormal hexagons were known before this project, and the additional antisymmetry restriction I imposed.
+This was a strong claim.
+Before this project, only a handful of abnormal magic hexagons were known.
+And don't forget I had imposed the additional restriction of antisymmetry.

-But inspired by the recent success of AI in mathematics, I was very curious to see how it would approach the problem.
-Could AI prove if from the get go?
+But inspired by the recent successes of AI in mathematics, I was curious to see how it would approach the problem.
+Could AI prove it from the outset?

-I decided to try two AI solutions:
+I decided to try two AI systems:

-- GPT-5.6 Sol, which is the strongest model I have available through the personal subscription;
+- GPT-5.6 Sol, the strongest general-purpose model available to me through my personal subscription;
 - Aristotle, a Lean-oriented theorem-proving agent.

-First, I fed GPT-5.6 Sol (high) the problem statement, the known solutions, and some additional intuitions I had.
-GPT-5.6 Sol proposed more hypotheses and potential constructions, and started chopping away, reducing the problem.
-The work took traction, and I felt very much in the driver seat, learning new mathematical constructs and guiding the process I could understand.
+First, I gave GPT-5.6 Sol (high) the problem statement, the known solutions, and several additional intuitions.
+It proposed more hypotheses and possible constructions, then started reducing the problem to smaller pieces.The work gained traction.
+I still felt very much in the driver's seat: learning unfamiliar mathematical machinery, checking the arguments, and steering a process I could mostly follow.

-Then a few days passed on iterations.
-The problem was reduced to a few key lemmas, and at this point I also involved Aristotle to pick up the proof and try to advance it in parallel.
-And after a while, the process stalled.
-Both agents were optimistic, but clearly stuck, rehashing the same ideas and making no meaningful progress.
+Then several days of iteration passed.
+The problem had been reduced to a few key lemmas, so I also brought in Aristotle to pursue a formal proof in parallel.
+Eventually, the process stalled.
+Both agents remained optimistic, but they were clearly stuck, rehashing the same ideas without making meaningful progress.

-I tried weakening the conjecture to a more modest claim that "there are infinitely many abnormal magic hexagons", pursuing new hypotheses and non-constructive proofs.
-But to no avail, we hit the wall.
+I weakened the conjecture to the more modest claim that infinitely many abnormal magic hexagons exist.
+We explored new hypotheses and even non-constructive approaches.
+Still, we hit a wall.

-I employed GPT-5.6 Sol (max), which after many hours of reasoning... also couldn't find a proof.
-But it did produce new ideas before running out of credits.
-Fortunately, these ideas became part of project's "memory", available in all other conversations.
+I then employed GPT-5.6 Sol (max), which reasoned for many hours and... also failed to find a proof.
+But before running out of credits, it produced several new ideas.
+Fortunately, those ideas became part of the project's shared memory and were available in later conversations.

-In a different conversation, I was pushing GPT-5.6 Sol (high) for the proof.
-At some point it picked up the ideas from GPT-5.6 Sol (max), and declared a breakthrough - there was a **constructive proof** of the conjecture, allowing to build magic hexagons of orders n > 800, where 16 | n.
+In one of those conversations, while I was once again pushing GPT-5.6 Sol (high) toward a proof, it picked up the ideas left by that run and returned with what looked like a breakthrough.
+After checking the construction computationally, I had a constructive proof for every order $n>800$ divisible by $16$.

-Once this result was established, the process REALLY took traction.
-Iteratively, I pushed GPT-5.6 Sol (high) to generalize the construction for the values of n divisible by 8, 4, 2, and eventually get rid of the divisibility constraint.
-The theoretical lower bound was also reduced from 800 to 114, but practically this method produced solutions for all orders n > 3.
+Once that foothold was established, the work REALLY gained traction.
+Iteration by iteration, I pushed GPT-5.6 Sol (high) to generalize the construction: first to orders divisible by $8$, then by $4$, then by $2$, and finally to remove the divisibility condition altogether.
+The proved threshold also fell from $800$ to $114$.

+At this point it is important to separate the uniform construction from the finite cases.
+The proof guarantees that the construction works above the threshold; explicit, computer-verified witnesses cover the smaller orders.
+Experimentally, the construction itself works much further down than the proof requires.

-Then I pushed more - now for simplicity and determinism of the algorithm.
-Sure enough, GPT-5.6 Sol (high) did find redundancies in the construction, and produced a simpler deterministic algorithm.
+Then I pushed again, this time for simplicity and determinism.
+Sure enough, GPT-5.6 Sol (high) repeatedly found redundancies in the construction and replaced them with a cleaner deterministic algorithm.

+After days of reasoning, the conjecture was solved.
+The result is constructive: it does not merely assert that these hexagons exist, but gives an algorithm for building them.
+Combined with the finite witnesses, it covers every order $n>3$.

-After days of reasoning, the conjecture was solved, and the constructive proof was found.
-The proof is not formalized in Lean at the time of writing, but it is a constructive proof that allows to build abnormal magic hexagons of all orders n > 3, and you can generate hexagons of any desirable order yourself.
+The proof has not yet been formalized in Lean at the time of writing - which is an important next step.
+But the construction is executable, and you can use it to generate a magic hexagon of any desired order yourself.

 ## Chapter 4: Reflections

-I started working with AI as a co-pilot, and I was very much in the driver seat.
-At the end of the process, I was a passenger, letting the AI do the creative work, and nudging it in the direction that felt right.
+I started this project with AI as a co-pilot and myself very much in the driver's seat.
+By the end, I was closer to a passenger: the AI was doing much of the creative work, while I nudged it toward directions that felt promising and pulled it back when it became stuck.

-Now I'm glad that some of the ideas born in my human brain were instrumental, and antisymmetry did play a major role in the discovered construction.
-The potential fields - not as much, yet they are still interestingly smooth for all of the solutions I found.
+I am glad that some ideas born in my human brain turned out to be instrumental.
+Antisymmetry plays a major role in the final construction.
+The potential fields - well, not so much.
+Yet their unexpected smoothness remains interesting in every solution I found, and perhaps they still have something to teach us.

-The specific model I worked with, GPT-5.6 Sol, is a very capable mathematical reasoner.
-I found it has a double-edged quality of tunnel visioning on the approach it is considering.
-It can go very deep in any given direction.
-If the direction is right, it is incredibly powerful.
-Otherwise, you better have an arbiter in the loop - another model, or, in my case, a human - to remind it of the bigger picture and detect when it's getting stuck.
+GPT-5.6 Sol is a remarkably capable mathematical reasoner, but it has a double-edged tendency toward tunnel vision.
+It can go very deep in a chosen direction.
+When that direction is right, this is incredibly powerful.
+When it is wrong, you had better keep an arbiter in the loop - another model or, in my case, a human - to remind it of the bigger picture and notice when progress has quietly stopped.

-In software engineering, code review became a bottleneck once code generation became cheap with LLMs.
-Suddenly, static analysis and testing became more important than ever, taking part of the increased burden of correctness verification from humans.
+In software engineering, code review became a bottleneck once LLMs made code generation cheap.
+Statically typed languages, static analysis and testing suddenly mattered more than ever because they could take some of the growing burden of correctness verification away from humans.

-Mathematicians face the same problem now - anyone can produce new mathematical theory with AI, faster than humans can verify it.
-Lean, enabling machine-verifiable proofs, must be an enormous boon to the community.
+Mathematics now faces a similar problem.
+AI can produce candidate theories and proofs faster than people can responsibly verify them.
+This is why Lean and other machine-verifiable proof systems must be an enormous boon to the community, offering a way to scale verification along with generation.

+This story began with an interest in number 19 and ended with a construction of magic hexagons for every order.
+The remaining challenge is to make the proof machine-verifiable - Aristotle has some work to do.

 <style>
   .hexagon-viewer {